- Home

 Luke Twyford

-Principal Commissioner.
+Principal Commissioner

-Gender pronouns: he/him.
+Gender pronouns: he/him

 Luke’s career spans more than 20 years across Commonwealth, New South Wales and Northern Territory governments in the areas of reform, research and evidence, integrity, audit, governance and complaints management.

-Prior to joining the QFCC, Luke worked for nine years with the Northern Territory Government, leading critical reform of the child protection system and its legal frameworks.
+Prior to joining the Commission , Luke worked for nine years with the Northern Territory Government, leading critical reform of the child protection system and its legal frameworks.
 This included legislating a charter of rights for children in care and leading reform in family support and out-of-home care programs to empower children and families and reduce abuse, neglect and youth crime.
 He was also responsible for monitoring the performance of the Child Safety Department and delivering projects to improve the systems designed to keep children in care safe.

 Luke holds a Bachelor of Laws with Honors from the University of Wollongong.
 He has extensive experience providing evidence to courts, inquiries and commissions.
 He led the whole-of-government responses to two royal commissions, with his evidence on system reform and child voices provided to Royal Commission on the Protection and Detention of Children in the Northern Territory the most frequently quoted material in the final report.